emmastrand/EmmaStrand_Notebook/_posts/2022-03-07-Point-Judith-Oyster-Gut-16S-V6-Analysis.md

 #SBATCH --mail-user=emma_strand@uri.edu #your email to send notifications
 #SBATCH --account=putnamlab
 #SBTACH -q putnamlab
-#SBATCH -D /data/putnamlab/estrand/PointJudithData_16S/QIIME2_v6
+#SBATCH -D /data/putnamlab/estrand/PointJudithData_16S/QIIME2_v6/denoise_trials
-#SBATCH --error="script_error_denoise" #if your job fails, the error report will be put in this file
+#SBATCH --error="script_error_denoise-19-75" #if your job fails, the error report will be put in this file
-#SBATCH --output="output_script_denoise" #once your job is completed, any final job report comments will be put in this file
+#SBATCH --output="output_script_denoise-19-75" #once your job is completed, any final job report comments will be put in this file

 source /usr/share/Modules/init/sh # load the module function module load QIIME2/2021.4